 Blog Goal: To write and express yourself

-To write 52 articles with at least 500 words about my chosen topic within a year.
-(These articles can be compiled and edited into an eBook or novel).
+- To write 52 articles with at least 500 words about my chosen topic within a year.

 What are your current blog goals?